 Multiply the amount in column 3 by the rate that applies to the year you are correcting and enter that result in column 4.
 If the amount in column 3 used a minus sign, also use a minus sign in column 4.

-Example-Tier II Employer compensation decreased: Following Example-Tier I Employer compensation decreased in the instructions for line 6, the compensation that you counted twice was also Tier II Employer compensation.
-Because you are correcting your 2008 Form CT-1 in this example, use the rate from line 3 (12.1%) shown on that return.
+Example-Tier II Employer compensation decreased.
+Following Example-Tier I Employer compensation decreased in the instructions for line 6, the compensation that you counted twice was also Tier II Employer compensation.
+Because you are correcting your 2009 Form CT-1 in this example, use the rate from line 3 (12.1%) shown on that return.
 To correct the error, figure the difference on Form CT-1 X as shown.

+Column 3 (difference) - 2,000.00

 Column 3 (difference) -2,000.00

 Tax rate (12.1%) x .121

 Column 4 (tax correction) -242.00